Date : Jan 02, 2020

-In 2012, an issue of Psychological Science published the findings of researchers at the University of Chicago about cognitive benefits of learning a second language.
-Their findings suggested that humans are more likely to take better decisions when they are thinking in a second language.
+In 2012, an issue of Psychological Science published the findings of researchers at the University of Chicago about the cognitive benefits of learning a second language.
+Their findings suggested that humans are more likely to make better decisions when they are thinking in a second language.

 Now, what happens to your brain when you learn a new language?
 Well, when humans are thinking in the language that appears natural to them, they are more in touch with their inner risk-averse psychology.
 This prevents them from taking risks and gaining higher returns.
 The research found that people make more logical decisions when their aversion to losses is reduced because of thinking and speaking in a second language.

 In another experiment, researchers studied students who gained a little proficiency in Spanish.
 Each student was given $15, in one-dollar bills.
 They had to take one dollar out for a bet to win $1.50.
 It was observed that those who knew just English had more fear of losing $1 (only 54% of them took the bet), while those who knew Spanish as a second language, and were thinking in Spanish, were more inclined towards taking the bet (71% of them participated).

 How are you better able to multitask by knowing multiple languages?